s-zeid/portal/README.markdown

 * Validates as HTML 5 and CSS 3.
 * Free, open source software released under the X11 License.

 To see a live example of Portal, go to http://srwz.us/.
-You can also [look at its configuration file](http://srwz.us/portal-data/settings.yaml).
+You may also [look at its configuration file](http://srwz.us/portal-data/settings.yaml).

 Installation